 The wind-surfers' beach is 1.5km to the south and as well as enjoying the fine sand and clear water, you can marvel at their skills, their iridescent sails like butterfly’s wings in the sun.

 El Portet is popular with families and is 2km to the north of the centre.
 It’s a dramatic setting with the golden, sandy beach bounded by headlands.
-There are several restaurants and bars nearby serving appetising snacks and meals.
+There are several restaurants and bars nearby, some right by the water, serving appetising snacks and meals.

 The coastline between Moraira and Altea to the south is very much like the Corniche in the South of France.
 White cliffs and capes sheltering many small coves and bays with both sand and shingle beaches.
 It’s well worth spending a couple of days exploring - you may find a paradise of your own.